samplchallenges/SAMPL8/README.md

 - Add GDCC submission server link (1/20/21)
 - Add info on physical properties challenge
 - 2021-03-02: Add links to talk on experimental data collection for GSK physical properties challenge.
+- 2021-03-10:Add GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format (with enumerated microstates of each molecule to be added at a later date).

 ## Challenge construction